GregTrevellick/More/README.md

-### More

-If you want a twitter feed on your dashboard for a specific twitter handle just let me know by TODO
+# If you want a twitter feed on your dashboard for a specific twitter handle just let me know by clicking [here](http://www.bbc.co.uk)

-I can usually create a new dashboard widget within a week, sometimes much sooner - and best of all it's totally free.
+# I can usually create a new dashboard widget within a week, sometimes much sooner - and best of all it's **totally** free.

 &nbsp;
 &nbsp;